The Weasley Calendar:

 Nor does having 7 children in 10 years mean that you start having them at the most inconvenient time possible, without a secure home in which to raise them or an income with which to support them.
 Nor is there any impression of self-consciousness over necessary haste on Molly’s part about her justification for her and Arthur’s elopement.

 And, for that matter, if there is any class of people who would have full control over their own fertility, it would be witches.
-Molly has 7 children because she wanted seven children.
+Molly has 7 children because she wanted seven children (or six, the twins may have been a surprise).
 And Arthur evidently did not object.

 I’ll admit it wouldn’t suit me, but I wouldn’t want 7 Horcruxes either.